-Our client was an offshore oil & gas fabrication and maintenance company that had a strategic advantage in its sea-side land and proximity to offshore oil fields.
-Traditionally they only had a few select clients, with exposure to oil price movements a key earnings risk.
-With fewer and fewer fabrication contracts and severe cash flow issues affecting their returns to shareholders, our client knew that they had to transform the business in order to continue their growth.
+Our client was an offshore oil and gas fabrication and maintenance company that had a strategic advantage in its seaside land and proximity to offshore oil fields.
+Traditionally, they only had a few select clients, and exposure to oil price movements was a key earnings risk.
+With fewer and fewer fabrication contracts and severe cash flow issues affecting their returns to shareholders, our client knew that they had to transform the business in order to continue growth.
 Advisian was enlisted to develop their new business growth strategy.

-We commenced the first phase of strategy development through identifying, evaluating, and prioritizing opportunities for growth through a significant market assessment, thus determining feasible business options.
-Our team interviewed market participants and utilized multiple industry data points to determine each opportunity’s attractiveness to our client and from a market perspective.
+We commenced the first phase of strategy development through identifying, evaluating, and prioritising opportunities for growth through a significant market assessment, thus determining feasible business options.
+Our team interviewed market participants and utilised multiple industry data points to determine each opportunity’s attractiveness to our client and from a market perspective.

-Our developed strategy and business plan commenced a business transformation to obtain growth, increase market size, and improve cash flow resiliency.
-It enabled the client to lock-in key business partners, obtain new customer contracts, establish external financing, and commence early engineering for the repurposing of their core asset.
+Advisian developed a strategy and business plan to commence business transformation for growth, increase market size, and improve cash flow resiliency.
+It enabled the client to lock-in key business partners, obtain new customer contracts, establish external financing, and commence early engineering for the re-purposing of their core asset.

-As a value-added service, we included a valuation of their business and land, should it be sold As-Is, to enable clearer decision making.
+To enable clearer decision making, we included a valuation of their business and land, should it be sold as-is.